 If you have a surplus of tomatoes (lucky you), here are a few fun riffs on classic Caprese salad: Caprese pasta salad, Caprese skewers with balsamic dipping sauce, and tomato jam and mozzarella panini.
 More tomato recipes here!

-Heirloom Caprese Salad with Burrata (or Mozzarella)
+Heirloom Caprese Salad

 - Prep Time: 20 minutes